-The School/Teacher's Responsibilities The school/teacher will provide, at least two to three, specific activities/strategies per academic S.M.A.R.T. goal to families, for at home learning, to promote student growth on identified school/grade level academic achievement goals.
-The strategies should: □ Build the family's capacity to support student learning at home □ Be linked to school/grade level academic achievement goals □ Be aligned to the family's and student's responsibilities □ Address academic achievement goals rather than behavioral activities □ Not include what a teacher regularly provides to students in the classroom, but are focused on how the family can partner with the teacher to support the student in achieving specific academic goals An example of the school responsibilities could include: The student's teacher(s) will provide a monthly newsletter that features games, web resources, and other activities, focusing on vocabulary words introduced in class, that families can play to improve the student's word recognition and reading comprehension skills as measured by student Lexile scores.
+The School/Teacher's Responsibilities The school/teacher will provide specific activities/strategies to families, for at home learning, to promote student growth on identified school/grade level academic achievement goals.
+The strategies should: Build the family's capacity to support student learning at home Be linked to school / grade level academic achievement goals Be aligned to the family's and student's responsibilities Address academic achievement goals rather than behavioral activities Not include what a teacher regularly provides to students in the classroom, but are focused on how the family can partner with the teacher to support the student in achieving specific academic goals An example of the school responsibilities could include: The student's teacher(s) will provide a monthly newsletter that features games, web resources, and other activities, focusing on vocabulary words introduced in class, that families can play to improve the student's word recognition and reading comprehension skills as measured by student Lexile scores.
 Exemplar: The teacher will meet with the parent/family and student, at the beginning of the school year, to identify and target an individual focus area to be addressed by the school-parent compact based on the student's performance on grade level universal screenings.
 The teacher will provide specific strategies to the family and student designed to target this focus area that can be practiced at home.
-The teacher/family/student will establish reasonable expected growth targets and a means by which to measure growth (S.M.A.R.T. goals).
+The teacher / family / student will establish reasonable expected growth targets and a means by which to measure growth (S.M.A.R.T. goals).

 The Parent's Responsibilities Te The parent/family will utilize strategies provided by the school to support student learning.
 Teachers and families will partner to set reasonable expectations for student academic growth.
 Parent/Family responsibilities should include: Specific activities linked to learning that parents/families will implement to support their child's learning to achieve the identified school academic goals Strategies that are linked to the school academic goals Strategies that are aligned to the school and student's responsibilities Strategies that address academic goals rather than behavioral activities An example of parent/family responsibilities could include: Families will read the class newsletters and play the word games provided for vocabulary words.
 Exemplar: Parents/families will ensure regular practice of vocabulary activities/strategies designed to address their child's specific learning target(s) and, with the assistance of the teacher, will monitor student growth.
-The Student's Responsibilities idents will share responsibility for their learning targets jointly established with their achers and families.
-Specific academic strategies the student will complete to be responsible for their own learning Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities Strategies that address academic goals rather than behavioral activities Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities Strategies that address academic goals rather than behavioral activities
+The Student's Responsibilities The Student's Responsibilities The Student's Responsibilities udents will share responsibility for their learning targets jointly established with their schers) and families. idents will share responsibility for their learning targets jointly established with their achers) and families.
+Specific academic strategies the student will complete to be responsible for their own learning tea Adents will share responsibility for their learning targets jointly established with their achers) and families.
+Specific academic strategies the student will complete to be responsible for their own learning Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities tea Adents will share responsibility for their learning targets jointly established with their schers) and families.
+Specific academic strategies the student will complete to be responsible for their own learning Strategies that are linked to the school academic goals Strategies that are aligned to the school and parent's responsibilities Strategies that address academic goals rather than behavioral activities